kin-cs/data_science_notebooks/tree-based/readme.md

 # model parameters
 {'bootstrap': True, # use bagging
-'max_depth': None, # confine the max depth 'max_features': 'auto',  # ** confine the max features to consider in every tree 'min_samples_leaf': 1,
+'max_depth': None, # confine the max depth 'max_features': 'auto',  # ** confine the max features to consider in every tree, without setting this value, the RF in sklearn is only a simply a group of bagging trees.
+'min_samples_leaf': 1,
 'min_samples_split': 2,
 'n_estimators': 200, # ** num of trees